When and where to order the OnePlus 6

 Where to order

-OnePlus is still selling directly to users through its own website, OnePlus.com.
-The company will also sell through its various partners, such as Amazon.
+OnePlus still sells directly to users through its own website, OnePlus.com.
+The company will eventually sell through its various partners, like Amazon, but the phone isn't yet available there.

 How much will it cost?